Julia Mullock: Marriage to Prince Gu

-In December 1957, Prince Gu had asked her “There is someone I really need to see.
+Later in December 1957, Prince Gu asked her, “There is someone I really need to see.
 Would you please meet them with me?”.
 He brought Julia to his parents, Crown Prince Yi Eun and Princess Yi Bangja, who at the time were visiting the United States.

-In May 1958, Mullock and Prince Gu were engaged, and they married at the Ukrainian St George's Church in New York City on October 25, 1959.
-It was up to this time that Prince Hoieun did not reveal his identity as a member of the Korean royal family, but is said to have been living an ordinary newlywed life in Brooklyn.
+In May 1958, Mullock and Prince Gu were engaged, and they married at the Ukrainian Catholic St George's Church in New York City on October 25, 1959, when Mullock was 27 years old.
+It was until this time that Prince Gu did not reveal his identity as a member of the Korean Imperial Household, but is said to have been living an ordinary newlywed life with Mullock in Brooklyn.

-The couple later moved to Hawai’i, but in 1963, Mullock moved to Korea with her husband where she gained Korean citizenship.
+The couple later moved to Hawaiʻi, but in 1963, Mullock moved to Korea with her husband where she gained Korean citizenship.
 Her Korean name was Yi Ju-ah.

 Mullock and Prince Gu moved into apartments at Changdeok Palace where she received the title of Grand Heir Consort Hoieun (회은황태손빈).

 As a member of the Korean Imperial Household, Mullock devoted her time to helping her mother-in-law with imperial welfare work at Nakseonjae in Changdeok Palace, and doing charitable endeavors in her new homeland.

 Mullock opened a clothing store whilst in Korea to help finance her charitable endeavors.
 This was a time which Mullock called "the happiest times of my life".
 A cousin-in-law of Mullock said “Mullock fulfilled her duty as a princess of Korea’s last royal family, helping the needy and poor, particularly the handicapped people."
 Mullock continued her charitable activities for many years after the end of her marriage.

-Though unable to have children with Prince Gu, Mullock did adopt a daughter, who was born in 1959 in Seoul, Yi Eun-suk, also known as Eugenia, in 1969 with her husband.
-Yi Eun-suk was never formally recognized by the Yi Family Council and therefore her being a member of the Korean Imperial Household is disputed.
+Though unable to have children with Prince Gu, Mullock and her husband in 1969 adopted a daughter, Yi Eun-suk (Eugenia), who was born in 1959 in Seoul.
+Yi Eun-suk was never formally recognized by the Yi Family Council and therefore her membership in the Korean Imperial Household is disputed.

 In 1979, due to the failure of her business in Korea, she left for Japan.
 Her relationship with the Crown Prince deteriorated and she came into severe conflict with her relatives who complained that she had no heir.